mbcrump/mbcrump-blog/_posts/2018-07-15-azure-tips-and-tricks140.md

 First off, [download SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) and connect to your SQL Azure database that you want to copy locally.

+**Note by cbattlegear** One important caveat to this process (as shown below).
+If any writes are happening on the database while you do the export the import will be broken.
+Best practice is to run `CREATE DATABASE AS COPY` to create a copy of the database and create an export of the copy.
+{: .notice--info}

 Right-click on the **Database** -> click **Tasks** > **Export data-tier application**

 <img style="border:3px solid #021a40" src="/files/sqlazure1.png">